- Product Information

 Part of...
 Resource Books for Teachers

-Note: A full contents list at the front of the book provides a complete list of the activities, the aim of each activity, and the approximate time each activity will take.
+Note: A full contents list at the front of the book provides a complete list of the activities, the suggested level at which each activity can be used, and an approximate guide to the time an activity will take.
 The summary below aims to give a general idea of the book's organization.

 How to use this book

 1 Recognizing cultural images and symbols (14 activities)

 Activities to familiarize students with popular images and symbols in the target culture.

 Activities based largely on realia such as money, photographs and stamps.
 The aim is to help students build up language fluency by using authentic material from the target culture, and to compare these objects with others in their own culture.
 The activities also give scope for a personal response.